 Throughout the academic year Nunthorpe works closely with all partner primary schools to ensure that students in Year 6 are supported in their transition to secondary school.
 We have a number of teachers who undertake teaching in the primary schools which can help to ease the transition for students as they already know teachers at Nunthorpe before the moving to our academy.
 All students are invited to visit for at least 2 days induction in the summer term before moving schools.

 Pastoral Support Plan.
 A process of supporting students who are not managing to have a successful experience at the academy.
-Involvement of the LA, Inclusion, Head of House, parent and other agencies depending on the case is essential to support students towards success.
+Involvement of the LA, Inclusion, Senior Pastoral Manager, parent and other agencies depending on the case is essential to support students towards success.

 Nunthorpe Academy’s Parents Voice Group: